Azure DevOps Test Coverage Analyzer & Generator

 - Edge Case Tests: Boundary conditions and limit testing

-- Integration Tests: Component interaction testing
+- Integration Tests: Component interaction and system integration testing

-- Performance Tests: Performance criteria validation
+- Performance Tests: Performance criteria validation and load testing

 - UI/UX Tests: User experience and interface validation